daveism/560-prez/5th.md

 <img alt="Max wind speed for storms for Eastern Pacific" src="../master/charts/Eastern_Pacific_scatter_storm_wind.png?raw=true" width="60%" height="60%" >

-In the Western Atlantic, it looks up too!
+In the Eastern Pacific, it appears max winds are trending slightly up?

-Is this Real?
-Well all the data is ready for you to dig in too, but first lets take a look at some of the cool stuff we can do with some scripting.
+Maybe all the storms that never became intense hurricanse are masking what we are looking for are intense storms getting more intense.
+Next up a max winds of intense hurricanse.

 [Previous page](4th.md) | [Next page](6th.md)